BlaneStask/Intermediate-Cpp/README.md

 # Intermediate Programming in C++

-Here are the programs from CMPSC122 at Penn State
+Here are the programs from CMPSC122 at Penn State.
+In this course we worked on object oriented design and implementation including advanced C++ programming techniques, data structures, and the Standard Template Library.

 ## Bob's "Down in Front" Aggravation Metric problem